Palo Duro Canyon

 Palo Duro Canyon is a canyon system of the Caprock Escarpment located in the Texas Panhandle near the cities of Amarillo and Canyon.
-The second largest canyon system in the United States, it is roughly 25-40 mi long and has an average width of 6 mi, but reaches a width of 20 mi at places.
+The eighth largest canyon system in the United States, it is roughly 45 mi long and has an average width of 6 mi, but reaches a width of 20 mi at places.
 Its depth is around 800 ft, but in some locations, valley bottom to surrounding hills increases to 1000 ft.
 Palo Duro Canyon (from the Spanish meaning "hard stick") has been named "The Grand Canyon of Texas" both for its size and for its dramatic geological features, including the multicolored layers of rock and steep mesa walls, which are similar to those in the Grand Canyon.
-It is part of Palo Duro Canyon State Park.
-The State Park had 442,242 visitors in 2022.
+It runs through Palo Duro Canyon State Park.